SamuelCarneiroSilveira/SamuelCarneiroSilveira/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Java, Arduino, JS
+- 🌱 I’m currently learning Java, Arduino.
 - 📫 How to reach me: samuelcarneirosilveira@gmail.com